Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 Are Allowances Good or Bad?
 Depends on How You Do it.

-If you set out to do an allowance the right way, then there are a treasure trove of money lessons your child can learn through it.
+If you set out to do an allowance the right way, then there is a treasure trove of money lessons your child can learn through it.

 What do I mean by “do it right”?